Facebook acquires Ctrl-labs to advance its brain-machine interface efforts

 Facebook this evening announced it intends to buy Ctrl-labs, a New York-based startup developing a wristband that translates musculoneural signals into machine-interpretable commands.
 The acquisition hasn’t yet closed, and the terms weren’t revealed publicly.
-(CNBC pegs its size at approximately $1 billion.)
+(CNBC pegs its size at approximately $1 billion, half the amount Facebook paid to acquire virtual reality company Oculus VR in 2014.)
 But the Menlo Park company said it plans to fold Ctrl-labs into its Reality Labs division, whose principal work concerns virtual and augmented reality technology.

 Ctrl-labs CEO and cofounder Thomas Reardon will join Facebook, as will other employees who opt to do so.
 Prior to the acquisition, Ctrl-labs raised $67 million from investors including GV (Google’s venture capital arm), Amazon’s Alexa Fund, Lux Capital, Spark Capital, Matrix Partners, Breyer Capital, and Fuel Capital.